 You will not have to sacrifice your favorite activities just because your neck and back are playing truant.
-Consult a physician and he will guide you how to return to your favorite pastime after going through an exercise program tailor-made for you to relieve the Neck Pain.
-An ideal regimen will dinclude a combination of core muscle exercises and flexibility exercise.
+Consult a physician and he will guide you on how to return to your favorite pastime after going through an exercise program tailor-made for you to relieve the Neck Pain.
+An ideal regimen will include a combination of core muscle exercises and flexibility exercises.

 4. I need to get myself scanned before initiating any treatment

 Normally, the pain subsides after a span of 2-3 weeks.
 If it persists after 2-3 weeks, a scan could be recommended by the doctor.
 Visit a professional physician before jumping to any conclusions or going for scans.

 5. A scan will definitely identify the cause of my pain

 Post 40 years, your spine will be undergoing changes that will not result in any pain.
 So your doctor is the best person to guide you about your pain and your scanned images.
 It is not possible to detect postural problems, strain due to lifting heavy weights, or a wrong manner of movement by the diagnostic scanning.
 Tests can assist you, but they can’t replace a doctor’s assessment.

 6. If my weight is causing the problem, why didn’t my backache before?

 Excessive weight squeezes the disc in your spine and causes pain An oversized belly causes your pelvic area to protrude thus resulting in a curved spine.
 This adds to the pain.
 An exercise regimen on a daily basis will ensure that endorphins (the body’s natural painkillers be released), which will help in feeling better.
 Undertake activities that will help in reducing your weight.